w3f/polkadot-wiki/docs/learn-phragmen.md

 ```

 There is now one seat open and two candidates, `A` and `C`.
 Voter `V4` is the only one voting for `A`, so if `A` wins then the average load would be `(1/4 + 1/1) / 1`, or `5/4`.
-Voters `V2` and `V5` (both with load `1/2`) support `C`, so if `C` wins the average load would be `((1/2 + 1) + (1/2 + 1)) / 2`, or `3/2`.
-Since the average load would be lower with `A`, `A` wins the final seat.
+Voters `V2` and `V5` (both with load `1/2`) support `C`, so if `C` wins the average load would be `((1/2 + 1/2) + (1/2 + 1/2)) / 2`, or `1`.
+Since the average load would be lower with `C`, `C` wins the final seat.

 ```
-Filled seats: 3 (B, D, A)
+Filled seats: 3 (B, D, C)
 Open Seats: 0

 Candidates:   A B C D  L0 L1  L2  L3
 ------------------------------------
 Voter V1:       X      0  1/4 1/4 1/4
-Voter V2:         X X  0  0   1/2 1/2
+Voter V2:         X X  0  0   1/2 1
 Voter V3:       X   X  0  1/4 1/2 1/2
-Voter V4:     X X      0  1/4 1/4 5/4
+Voter V4:     X X      0  1/4 1/4 1/4
-Voter V5:       X X X  0  1/4 1/2 1/2
+Voter V5:       X X X  0  1/4 1/2 1
 ```

-Note that even though more voters voted for `C` in the final round, `A` won due to `V4`'s lower load.
-This shows how Phragmén gives extra "weight" to those who have not had their choices already taken into account in previous rounds.

-Another interesting characteristic of this calculation is that the total load of all voters will always equal the number of seats filled in that round.
+An interesting characteristic of this calculation is that the total load of all voters will always equal the number of seats filled in that round.
 In the zeroth round, load starts at `0` and there are no seats filled.
 After the first round, the total of all loads is `1`, after the second round it is `2`, etc.

-### Sequential Phragmén
+### Weighted Phragmén

 ### Rationale

 While this method works well if all voters have equal weight, this is not the case in Polkadot.
 Elections for both validators and candidates for the Polkadot Council are weighted by the number of tokens held by the voters.
 This makes elections more similar to a corporate shareholder election than a traditional political election, where some members have more pull than others.
 Someone with a single token will have much less voting power than someone with 100.
 Although this may seem anti-democratic, in a pseudonymous system, it is trivial for someone with 100 tokens to create 100 different accounts and spread their wealth to all of their pseudonyms.

-Therefore, not only do we want want to allow voters to have their preferences expressed in the result, but do so while keeping as equal a distribution of their stake as possible.
-The Sequential Phragmén method allows us to reach these goals.
+Therefore, not only do we want to allow voters to have their preferences expressed in the result, but do so while keeping as equal a distribution of their stake as possible and express the wishes of minorities as much as is possible.
+The Weighted Phragmén method allows us to reach these goals.

 ### Algorithm

-Sequential Phragmén is similar to Basic Phragmén in that it selects candidates sequentially, one per round, until the maximum number of candidates are elected.
+Weighted Phragmén is similar to Basic Phragmén in that it selects candidates sequentially, one per round, until the maximum number of candidates are elected.
 However, it has additional features to also allocate weight (stake) behind the candidates.

 _Note: in terms of validator selection, for the following algorithm, you can think of "voters" as "nominators" and "candidates" as "validators"._

 1. Candidates are elected, one per round, and added to the set of successful candidates (they have won a "seat").
 This aspect of the algorithm is very similar to the "basic Phragmén" algorithm described above.
-2. However, as candidates are elected, an weighted mapping is built, defining the weights of each selection of a validator by each candidate.
+2. However, as candidates are elected, a weighted mapping is built, defining the weights of each selection of a validator by each candidate.

 In more depth, the algorithm operates like so: